This page lists the last resting places of Chartists great and small. Sadly, few of their memorials now remain.

 Samuel Holberry, ??-1842

-Non-Conformist section, Sheffield General Cemetery (pictured below).
+Non-Conformist section, Sheffield General Cemetery (pictured right).

 Further information from the Friends of Sheffield General Cemetery.